Tom Ivester

-Tom Ivester (born 1969) is a former Oklahoma State Senator representing District 26, which includes Beckham, Caddo, Greer, Jackson, Kiowa, Tillman and Washita counties, from 2006 to 2014.
-He was an Assistant Minority Floor Leader.
+Tom Ivester (born 1969) is an American politician who served in the Oklahoma Senate representing the 26th district from 2006 to 2014.

-Education
+Education and family

 Ivester obtained his BA/BS from Texas Christian University and his JD from the University of Oklahoma.

-Family

-Tom is married to his wife DeAun and together the two have 3 children: Joseph, Jackson, and Katherine Ivester.
+He is married to his wife DeAun and they have 3 children.

-Residence

-Tom and his family currently reside in Elk City, Oklahoma.

 Professional experience

 Tom Ivester is an attorney, and colonel for the United States Army Reserves, as well as Third Special Forces Group in the United States Army.
-In 2018 he successfully graduated the Carlisle army war college located in Carlisle Pennsylvania.His son Joseph Ivester is following in his footsteps.
-In 2019 he graduated from Lackland Air force base located in San Antonio Texas.
+In 2018 he graduated the Carlisle army war college located in Carlisle Pennsylvania.

 Organizations

 Ivestor is a member of the American Legion and Kiwanis Club.
+According to the Tulsa World, Ivester is connected to the Oklahoma Growth Alliance PAC, a political action committee which supported Democratic Party's candidates in Oklahoma in 2020, 2022, and spent $100,000 opposing David Rader's reelection campaign in 2024.